floriandejonckheere/utu-thesis/thesis/chapters/09-conclusion.typ

 // Literature Review: lot of papers in recent years, so presumably we'll see a pickup in this topic

+// Proposed solution:
-// Proposed solution: use more information (e.g. dynamic analysis, semantic coupling)
+// Use more information (e.g. dynamic analysis, semantic coupling)
+// Static analysis can only detect limited references, dynamic analysis can detect more